pymc-devs/pytensor/doc/tutorial/sparse.rst

 To and Fro
 ----------

-To move back and forth from a dense matrix to a sparse matrix representation, Pytensor provides the ``dense_from_sparse``, ``csr_from_dense`` and ``csc_from_dense`` functions.
+To move back and forth from a dense matrix to a sparse matrix representation, PyTensor provides the ``dense_from_sparse``, ``csr_from_dense`` and ``csc_from_dense`` functions.
 No additional detail must be provided.
 Here is an example that performs a full cycle from sparse to sparse: